FelixMau/offshore_LCOE/README.md

 12. `conda activate LCOE`
 13. `cd offshore_LCOE/data/weather`
 14. `streamlit run offshore_LCOE/scitps/visualization.py` (make sure to include typo in visualization)

+### Adjustments
+If you want to use another year for modeling you have to setup an API key to [Copernicus ERA5 API](https://cds.climate.copernicus.eu/api-how-to) then modify and run `weather.py` accordingly.
+Afterwards update atlite.cutout reading within `visualization.py` with your custom filename.

 ### Troubleshooting